yewnyx/yewnyx.github.io/_posts/2021-01-07-Server-Rules.md

 * Raids end when a side retreats, captures/destroys a Tool Cabinet, or both sides agree it's over.
 * Have a RP reason for your raids (be creative, for example politics/diplomacy, retaliation, territorial dispute).
 * If you repeatedly ignore other teams' rules, you're kind of throwing RP out the window.
 Lame.
 Don't do that.
+* Try to give people who are just starting a little bit of space, or put extra effort into your RP if you plan on confronting them as an enemy.

+## PVP/KOS Monuments:
+- Powerplant
+- Military Tunnel
+- Oil Rig
+- Trainyard
+- The Dome

+## PVP-if-you-RP-it Monuments:
+- Harbor
+- Junkyard
+- Everything else